purescript/purescript/prelude/README.md

 ### Values

-    unsafeInterleaveEff :: forall a. forall eff2. forall eff1.
+    unsafeInterleaveEff :: forall eff1 eff2 a.
 Eff eff1 a -> Eff eff2 a

 ## Module Random